RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 * Skinwalkers: various (in)famous, dangerous wilderness beasts that mimmick humans, with varying degrees of intelligence and cunning
 * Female ghosts: banshee, La Llorona, white lady
 * Squonk: a warty entity that cries all the time
+* Tsukumogami: of the armchair and table variety

 New spells:
-* Aya, Remi and Utsuho now have wings mutations.
-While active, it enables them to fly over ledges and open spaces, consuming stamina
+* Aya, Remi and Utsuho now have "wings".
+While active (View/active mutations key), it enables them to fly over ledges and open spaces, consuming stamina until they're tired enough
 * Udonge has another Wavelength manipulation spell: Mental fortitude, which renders her immune to mental debuffs